mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting.md

 <!--
 fi
 _t '
-scriptedIllustrator_markup_uk4uPhB663kVcygT0q --><!-- # --><pre style="margin-top: 0px;margin-bottom: 0px;white-space: pre-wrap;">As a HacDC project, provided worldwide HF (shortwave) amateur radio
+scriptedIllustrator_markup_uk4uPhB663kVcygT0q --><!-- # --><pre style="margin-top: 0px;margin-bottom: 0px;white-space: pre-wrap;">
+Aug2012-Apr2013
-communication, having served as the club&#39;s primary antenna for at least three years.
+As a HacDC project, provided worldwide HF (shortwave) amateur radio communication, having served as the club&#39;s primary antenna for at least three years.
 This replaced an antenna remote amateur radio operator receivers confirmed as inoperable for transmission.
 Testing a variety of antennas in a rural open field demonstrated a 20m quarter-wave (5m height) vertical monopole antenna was most suitable.
 With an SGC-237 autotuner, all-band coverage from 1.8MHz to 29.7MHz has been available, meeting the requirements for automatic link establishment.
+Special thanks to Martin Rothfield for testing and arranging roof access.

 http://en.wikipedia.org/wiki/Automatic_link_establishment
 https://www.hacdc.org/2012/08/17/new-amateur-radio-antenna/